-The Metro Campus (909 South Boston Avenue), Northeast Campus (3727 East Apache), Southeast Campus (10300 East 81st Street South) and West Campus (7505 West 41st Street) will be open during regular school hours, Monday through Friday, and from 8:00 a.m. until 4:00 p.m. on Saturday.
-The Conference Center will be open normal business hours Monday through Friday, 8:00 am to 5:00 pm.
+The Metro Campus (909 South Boston Avenue), Northeast Campus (3727 East Apache), Southeast Campus (10300 East 81st Street South) and West Campus (7505 West 41st

+Street) will be open during regular school hours, Monday through Friday, and from 8:00 a.m. until 4:00 p.m. on Saturday.
 Deviations to these operational hours will be posted, based upon considerations including public health.
 Arrangements are to be made by the instructors with their Campus Dean or Academic Dean, if students are to be in the buildings other than these hours, the Campus Dean or Academic Dean should then contact Campus Police and the Director of Physical Facilities.